aaronparker/evergreen/docs/issues.md

 !!! info "Note"
     `CitrixWorkspaceAppFeed` returns a link to the download page and not the installer directly.
 See [Get-CitrixWorkspaceApp does not return the latest Citrix HDX RealTime Media Engine](https://github.com/aaronparker/Evergreen/issues/59).

-#### 403 Error
+#### 404 Error

-Occasionally `Get-EvergreenApp -Name "CitrixWorkspaceApp` may fail with the following error:
+Occasionally `Get-EvergreenApp -Name "CitrixWorkspaceApp"` may fail with the following error:

 ```powershell
 WARNING: Invoke-RestMethodWrapper: Error at URI: https://downloadplugins.citrix.com/ReceiverUpdates/Prod/catalog_win.xml.